Dhaka: British Raj

-On the political front, partition allowed Dhaka to project itself as the standard-bearer of Muslim communities in British India; as opposed to the heavily Hindu-dominated city of Calcutta.
+On the political front, partition allowed Dhaka to project itself as the standard-bearer of Muslim communities in British India, as opposed to the heavily Hindu-dominated city of Calcutta.
 In 1906, the All India Muslim League was founded in the city during a conference on liberal education hosted by the Nawab of Dhaka and the Aga Khan III.
-The Muslim population in Dhaka and eastern Bengal generally favored partition in the hopes of getting better jobs and educational opportunities.
+The Muslim population in Dhaka and eastern Bengal generally favoured partition in the hopes of getting better jobs and educational opportunities.
 Many Bengalis, however, opposed the bifurcation of the ethnolinguistic region.
-The partition was annulled by an announcement of King George V during the Delhi Durbar in 1911.
+The partition was annulled by an announcement from King George V during the Delhi Durbar in 1911.
 The British decided to reunite Bengal while the capital of India was shifted to New Delhi from Calcutta.

 As a "splendid compensation" for the annulment of partition, the British gave the city a newly formed university in the 1920s.
 The University of Dhaka was initially modelled on the residential style of the University of Oxford.
 It became known as the Oxford of the East because of its residential character.
 Like Oxford, students in Dhaka were affiliated with their halls of residence instead of their academic departments (this system was dropped after 1947 and students are now affiliated with academic departments).
 The university's faculty included scientist Satyendra Nath Bose (who is the namesake of the Higgs boson); linguist Muhammad Shahidullah, Sir A F Rahman (the first Bengali vice-chancellor of the university); and historian R. C. Majumdar.
 The university was established in 1921 by the Imperial Legislative Council.
 It started with three faculties and 12 departments, covering the subjects of Sanskrit, Bengali, English, liberal arts, history, Arabic, Islamic Studies, Persian, Urdu, philosophy, economics, politics, physics, chemistry, mathematics, and law.

 The East Bengal Cinematograph Company produced the first full-length silent movies in Dhaka during the 1920s, including Sukumari and The Last Kiss.
 DEVCO, a subsidiary of the Occtavian Steel Company, began widescale power distribution in 1930.
 The Tejgaon Airport was constructed during World War II as a base for Allied Forces.
 The Dhaka Medical College was established in 1946.

+At the time of the partition of India, many rich Hindu families relocated to West Bengal.
+Their properties were seized by the state under laws that eventually became known as the Vested Property Act.